Phileosopher/commonplace/politics-leftism.md

 The climate change story is ubiquitous for a simple, broader reason.
 We're highly capable at [predicting](imagination.md) future problems, but terrible at predicting solutions to those problems.
 Plus, we [feel](mind-feelings.md) more inclined to [believe](understanding-certainty.md) things we have [control](results.md) over can [address our issues](purpose.md) better.

-The cure is more abstract: give more [education](understanding.md) to more people for them to invent better technology.
-This requires more free information, not fewer people, and government grants oriented toward [sustainability](leftism-sustainability.md) will quickly create a [bureaucratic mess](mgmt-badsystems.md).
-Shrinking families, abortions, genocide, or any other form of population control almost always veers dangerously close to [evil](morality-evil.md) or, at the very least, making the [lower classes](classes.md) [angry](mind-feelings-anger.md) at their suppressed [freedoms](people-boundaries.md).
+The cure for any potential forthcoming climate catastrophe is more abstract: give more [education](understanding.md) to more people for them to invent better technology.
+This requires more free [information](information.md), not fewer people, with government grants oriented toward performance.
+[Sustainability](leftism-sustainability.md) is difficult to measure, so it quickly creates a [bureaucratic mess](mgmt-badsystems.md).

+The solutions proposed by leftist leaders are complete [misdirections](image-distortion.md).
+Extended surveillance, shrinking families, abortions, genocide, or any other form of population control almost always veers dangerously close to [evil](morality-evil.md) or, at the very least, making the [lower classes](classes.md) [angry](mind-feelings-anger.md) at their suppressed [freedoms](people-boundaries.md).

 While most leftists don't realize it, the leadership of the far left heavily endorses climate change because it's a [creative](mind-creativity.md) method to gain more [power](power.md).
 By closely tracking someone's "carbon footprint", they can see exactly where someone goes, what they [do](results.md), who they [interact with](people-conversation.md), and often [deduce](logic.md) with somewhat reliable accuracy what they're [thinking](understanding.md).